 Primary colors of the logo:

-• Red – passionate, bright.
+- Red – passionate, bright.
 Demonstrates the fashion designer’s love for skiing, which captivated him and allowed him to create world-famous models.
-It is also a symbol of superiority (the creation of the brand began with suits for skiers).
+It is also a symbol of superiority (the brand was created with suits for skiers).

 A rounded font was used for the name, similar to Broadway TS Regular.
 The letters resemble tennis balls, and the two L’s are ski poles.
-The bolder middle parts of the letters end in graceful thin lines, which show the combination of sports themes and design developments.
+The bolder middle parts of the letters end with graceful, thin lines, which reflect the combination of sports themes and design developments.